Royalties Calculator.

 -

-Allocation: A percentage of this earnings is divided and shared with the mechanical rights holders, usually songwriters and mechanical rights holders.
+Allocation: A percentage of these earnings is divided and shared with the mechanical rights holders, usually songwriters and mechanical rights holders.

 -

-Pro-Rata Share: The total streams on the platform determine the value of a single stream.
+Pro-Rata Share: The total stream count on the platform determines your share of the revenue.
 Your earnings are then calculated based on the proportion of total streams your tracks receive.

-For example, if Spotify's monthly revenue pool is $1 billion and your song garners 1% of total streams, your share would be $10 million before deductions for platform fees, distributor cuts, and other factors that might affect your royalties.
-Because there are many factors to consider, it's hard to determine precisely how much royalty your song is generated, but there's an average price per stream; the cost per stream is changed on each platform.
+For example, if Spotify’s monthly revenue pool is $1 billion and your song garners 1% of total streams, your share would be $10 million before deductions for platform fees, distributor cuts, and other factors that might affect your royalties.
+Because there are many factors to consider, it’s hard to determine precisely how much royalty your song is generated, but there’s an average payout per stream; the average payout per stream changes on each platform.

 How Much Do Artists Earn Per Stream?

-Figuring out how much Spotify pays per stream isn't as simple as it seems.
+Figuring out how much Spotify pay per stream isn’t as simple as it seems.

 To make things harder, most platforms do not openly share how much they pay per stream.
 Frustrating, right?
 On top of that, payouts differ depending on whether you’re an indie artist, self-releasing, or signed to a major label.